-It is possible that from 01 January 2022 an unlimited carry forward of losses will also apply.
-If the losses from previous years together exceed an amount of Euro 1 million, the setoff is then carried out in one year up to a maximum amount of Euro 1 million plus 50% of the taxable profit from that year.
-These changes will then relate to all off-settable losses arising from 01 January 2022 or from the end of 2021 to be carried forward.
+Commencing on 01 January 2022 the carry forward of losses has again been revised.
+From 01 January 2022 an unlimited carry forward of losses will apply.
+If the losses from previous years (up to 2022) together exceed an amount of Euro 1 million, the set-off is then carried out in one year up to a maximum amount of Euro 1 million plus 50% of the taxable profit from that year.
+These changes will relate to all off-settable losses arising from 01 January 2022 or from the end of 2021 to be carried forward.